 It might sound simple, but it’s very important: Be relevant.
 Telling search engines that your website has good information is a complex, constantly evolving task and it’s a process that takes time.
 Good SEO starts with a solid foundation that you can continue as your business and website grows.

-While a lot of Search Engine Optimization terms won’t make any sense without further background knowledge, there are some that will come up regularly.
-Understanding what each one of these refers to will help you in the long run:
+While a lot of Search Engine Optimization terms won’t make any sense without further background knowledge, there are some that will come up a lot.
+Of course the industry also changes every day, but it’s important to establish a baseline.
+Understanding what each one of these refers to will help you in the long run.

 These are the terms or phrases that a user will type into search engines like Google or Bing.
 For a business, these will be phrases/keywords that you want to show up first for in the results.
 If you use website analytics, then you will be able to track your traffic from different keyword sources.
 If you’re a business, then it’s also important to make sure to attach a location.
 This will make sure that your business will show up for local results and will help with your search rankings.
 Terms like ‘Divorce Lawyer New York City” and “Jacksonville Plumbing” are great example of keywords.